AlexMac7/invoice-creation/README.md

 ## Setup

-* clone the repository
+* Clone the repository

-* install dependencies with composer and npm or yarn:
+* Install dependencies with composer and npm or yarn:

 ```
 $ composer install && yarn install